 - 1 teaspoon chia seeds

-- In a lidded container, combine milk, maple syrup and salt.
+- In a lidded container, combine the milk, oats, chia seeds, maple syrup, and salt.
 Stir to combine.
-Stir in oats and chia seeds, making sure oats are fully hydrated.
+Close the container and refrigerate for at least 4 hours or overnight.